williamouyang/okta.github.io/_source/docs/api/resources/users.md

 ### Update User
 {:.api .api-operation}

-> Use the POST method to make a partial update.
-Use the PUT method to delete unspecified attributes.
+> Use the `POST` method to make a partial update and the `PUT` method to delete unspecified properties.

 <span class="api-uri-template api-uri-put"><span class="api-label">PUT</span> /users/*:id*</span>

-Update a user's profile and/or credentials.
+Update a user's profile and/or credentials using strict-update semantics

-> All profile attributes must be specified when updating a user's profile with this method.
-Any attribute not specified is deleted.
-Do not use this method for partial updates.
+> All profile properties must be specified when updating a user's profile with a `PUT` method.
+Any attribute not specified in the request will be deleted. **Do not use `PUT` method for partial updates.**

 ##### Request Parameters
 {:.api .api-request .api-request-params}